divblox/divblox.github.io/basic-training-exercise.md

 ### Step 6 - Security

-It is important to understand the way Divblox user roles are assigned access to the application.
-Divblox has two forms of access. _Component access_ allows the user to view the components, and _Data Model_ access gives the user permissions to perform CRUD operations.
-By default, there are three user roles.
+It is important to understand how Divblox user roles are used to control access to the application.
+Divblox has two forms of access.

-1. Anonymous - No access, gets redirected to the anonymous landing page
+-   _Component access_ allows the user to view the components
+-   _Data Model_ access gives the user permissions to perform CRUD operations on specific entities defined in the data model.

+By default, there are two user roles.

+1. Administrator - Has access to all components and full CRUD functionality.
 2. User - This is the user role allocated to anyone who registers on your app.
 The default access is only to your profile and account.

-3. Administrator - All access.
+Any user that is not authenticated is treated as "Anonymous" - No access, gets redirected to the anonymous landing page.

+!> Additional user roles can be defined in the data modeller.

 The Component default settings are as follows: